 The School of Theatre reserves the right to refuse admission or terminate enrollment at any time if a student fails to maintain the standards of the program.

 There are six performance spaces available for the production of plays.
 All include rehearsal space.
-They are: the Mainstage Theatre in the Fine Arts Building in Tallahassee; Augusta Conradi Studio Theatre, in the Williams Building in Tallahassee; The Lab Theatre in Tallahassee; the Fine Arts Annex Theatre in the Fine Arts Annex in Tallahassee; and Mertz and Cook Theatres in the Florida State University Center for the Performing Arts and FSU/Asolo Conservatory Theatre in Sarasota, Florida.
+They are: the Mainstage Theatre in the Fine Arts Building in Tallahassee, the Augusta Conradi Studio Theatre in the Williams Building in Tallahassee, The Lab Theatre in Tallahassee, the Fine Arts Annex Theatre in the Fine Arts Annex in Tallahassee, and Mertz and Cook Theatres in the Florida State University Center for the Performing Arts and FSU/Asolo Conservatory Theatre in Sarasota, Florida.

 The Mainstage Theatre in the Fine Arts Building is a proscenium theatre with continental seating for 500 patrons.
 Stage equipment includes a turntable, a counterweight system, hydraulic orchestra pit, a computer lightboard, a four-channel sound system, light and sound shops, two large-group dressing rooms, and two private dressing rooms.